Finland93/ChainLens/README.md

 ### Deploy your own

 Because it's fully static, you can host it anywhere — GitHub Pages, Netlify, Vercel, Cloudflare Pages — by serving the repository root.
 No environment variables, no server.
+(The [live demo](https://finland93.github.io/ChainLens/) itself runs on GitHub Pages straight from this repo.)

 ---